-If you love God, you will see yourself as He does.
-You will see your value is based on being created in His image:
+If you love God, you should see people as He does.
+You will see our value is based on being created in His image:

 There is a great little object lesson for Sunday School: Take a $20 note, and ask if the children would want it.
 They would.
 What is it worth? $20.
 Have some paint with you to soil the note.
 And if it gets dirty?
 It is still worth $20.
 Crumple the note and give it a slight tear.
 What if it gets crumpled and torn?
 Still $20.
 If you get mistreated, if you sin (get dirty), you are still made in the image of God, and worth so much that Jesus shed his blood for you.

-Like the message of this lesson, your value is not based on your sexiness (a secular view), your purity (a religious view), or anything else.
+Like the message of this lesson, human value is not based on sexiness or prettiness (a secular view), purity (a religious view), or anything else.
 It is based on being created in the image of God.
 We should not objectify others, because, in their humanity, they are valuable to God.
 We do not need to find value in how much others desire us, sexually – our value lies elsewhere.
 Women with sexual experience are not licked candy bars or damaged goods – they are valuable.